-A state is a (representation of) a physical configuration A node is a data structure constituting part of a search tree includes parent, children, depth, path cost g(x)States do not have parents, children, depth, or path cost! parent State 54618732state g=6children
+A state is a (representation of) a physical configuration A node is a data structure constituting part of a search tree includes parent, children, depth, path cost g(x) States do not have parents, children, depth, or path cost!

-The EXPAND function creates new nodes, filling in the various fields and using the OPERATORS (or SUCCESSORFN) of the problem to create the corresponding states.
+The EXPAND function creates new nodes, filling in the various fields and using the OPERATORS (or SuccessorFn) of the problem to create the corresponding states.